The Morris Federation is an association of self-governing morris teams, which aims to:

 The Joint Morris Organisation (JMO)

 The Morris Federation is one of three organisations in the UK that supports morris and traditional dance teams.
-We come together as the Joint Morris Organisations (JMO) to discuss issues that affect all of our members, including access to both public liability and personal insurance cover.
+We come together as the Joint Morris Organisation (JMO) to discuss issues that affect all of our members, including access to both public liability and personal insurance cover.
 The other two morris organisations are:

 The Morris Ring

 The Morris Ring was formed over 80 years ago to encourage the performance of the Morris, to maintain its traditions and to preserve its history; to bring into contact all the Men’s Morris Clubs or Teams.
-In 2018 the Morris Ring voted to change their constitution to allow membership from sides of all genders and is now an association of 150 Men’s Morris, Sword and Mummers Clubs and Teams.
+In 2018 the Morris Ring voted to change their constitution to allow membership from sides of all genders and is now an association of 180 Morris, Sword and Mummers Clubs and Teams.

 Open Morris started in 1979 as a loose organisation of East Anglian dancers, following efforts by one of the few mixed morris sides in the country at the time, to find local friends and sympathisers.
 By positively encouraging membership of mixed gender sides, Open Morris recognised an unmet need and membership gradually increased as interest spread nationwide.
 Although Open Morris wholeheartedly encourages excellent performance, their main philosophy is that dancing should be fun, both for dancers and audience.